 - a walking and cycling path along the length of the freeway, including seating, water stations and bicycle repair stations.

-To view our design in more detail, check out our interactive map.
+To view our design in more detail, check out our interactive map below.

 We've used community feedback to minimise our impact on the local area, including public space and visual amenity.